 Jump to Headings

 Groundhog Day: Sunday, 02 February 2020

 The US has a lot of occasions to observe and the most important out of them is none other than the Groundhog Day.
 This day is massively associated not only with nature and wildlife but also with the roots of history.
 Its tradition impressively dates back to 200 years and thus, it is considered to be very significant.

-Groundhog Day marks its existence amongst the varied other events in the US.
-It is celebrated on February 2 in the US.
-As notified, it is known to be an event that coincides with the Candlemas.
 It is said that on this day, the groundhog pops out of its burrow with an intention of predicting weather conditions.
-The Groundhog Day is celebrated as a traditional holiday in the US and thus, people get time to mark the presence of this occasion.
+The day is celebrated as a traditional holiday in the US and thus, people get time to mark the presence of this occasion.

 If the groundhog pops out of its burrow during cloudy weather, it means that the spring will come earlier during the year.
 However, on the other hand, if the weather is sunny and the groundhog is able to witness its shadow, it will go back to its burrow.
 Such an expression is an epitome of winters that is going to continue for the next six weeks.